Ethan-Passino/PersonalFinanceApp/README.md

   Scrollable, editable tables for pay stubs and transactions.

 - **💡 Notifications**
   Custom dark-themed notifications for success, errors, and information.

+- **📝 Budgeting**
+  A method of setting budgets for different categories for each month.

 ## Planned Additions/Changes
 - Add the ability to create and delete categories for spending.